 Share this Post

-Of course, not all man-made devices or ingredients and chemicals are “bad;” there are advantages and disadvantages that have to be weighed against each other in order to determine whether the risks of producing and using them are worth the rewards.
-But in those instances where “all-natural” is possible and beneficial, there leaves little doubt that it is the superior option for supporting both human health and environmental well-being.
+Of course, not all man-made devices or ingredients and chemicals are “bad” and not every all natural alternative is inherently “good.”
+There are advantages and disadvantages that have to be weighed against each other in order to determine whether the risks of producing and using man-made vs. natural ingredients and chemicals are worth the rewards.
+But, in those instances where “all-natural” is possible and beneficial, there is little doubt that it is the superior option for supporting both human health and environmental well-being.

 - Stem cells are the body’s original construction blocks, capable of building different kinds of tissues from a single cell.
 They exist in both embryonic and adult tissues.

 - Healthy spinal discs separate our vertebrae, acting as cushions between the bones of our back and allowing us to bend and twist.
 As we age, however, these discs start to deteriorate from normal wear and tear and/or trauma and disease.
 They become less hydrated and, thus, lose volume, causing our vertebrae to rub against each other; the outer wall of the disc to crack or tear; the inner contents of the disc to leak out; and/or the disc to bulge or move.
 This often causes pain.